lkodinsson/MARS/Fantasy/Spells.md

 For example: If you transformed into a bear, this would change your strength to r16+3 and your dexterity to r14-1, even if they were higher.
 Your movement speed would also change to 14m.

 As an animal you lose the ability to speak normally and cast other spells.
 You may still speak to other animals that are similar to you and cast this spell to transform directly into other animals.
-Casting this spell in this way is treated is if casting it from your normal form.
+Casting this spell in this way is treated as if casting it from your normal form.

 ***Graze:*** Lasts for half the duration, with a -2 penalty to the transformed physical stats.